shailshouryya/save-thread-result/python/README.md

 </details>

 <details>
-  <summary><b>Motivation for creating this package</b></summary>
+  <summary><b>Motivation for creating this module</b></summary>

-I created this package because I needed to [store the result](https://github.com/Shail-Shouryya/yt-videos-list/commit/8fc62703047b9f8de287306239885cd5138a8d7e) of a thread [while running tests](https://github.com/Shail-Shouryya/yt-videos-list/blob/main/python/tests/test_shared.py) for the `yt-videos-list` package and there seemed to be no simple way to get the result from `threading.Thread()` without importing other modules, creating a `Queue`, or creating a `list` and then storing the result in the list, or doing other hacky things.
+I created this module because I needed to [store the result](https://github.com/Shail-Shouryya/yt-videos-list/commit/8fc62703047b9f8de287306239885cd5138a8d7e) of a thread [while running tests](https://github.com/Shail-Shouryya/yt-videos-list/blob/main/python/tests/test_shared.py) for the `yt-videos-list` module and there seemed to be no simple way to get the result from `threading.Thread()` without importing other modules, creating a `Queue`, or creating a `list` and then storing the result in the list, or doing other hacky things.
   <details>
     <summary><b>Sources I looked at before creating the custom class below</b></summary>